 Peel Away Social Ideas

-To unravel this typical model, we need to peel away the social ideas we use to associate to individuals or groups of individuals – especially ideas about personality and character.
+To unravel this typical model, we need to peel away the social ideas we use to associate with individuals or groups of individuals – especially ideas about personality and character.
 We also need to peel away all the markers of individuality such as facial features, age, race, gender, religion, behaviors, accents, sexual orientation and any other feature until all that remains is the human organism.

-But don’t worry, you can and should return those markers and features once we are finished here.
+But don’t worry; you can and should return those markers and features once we are finished here.
 Everyone deserves to be recognized as a unique and invaluable individual.

-This process may be unnerving for some, and may even appear to objectify and reduce people to mere animals.
+This process may be unnerving for some and may even appear to objectify and reduce people to mere animals.
 Such is not the intent.
 But such a response is not uncommon and may be indicative of the perceptual mismatch I am referring to.
-Fear not, it is good to question your responses.
+Fear not; it is good to question your responses.